Skip to content

 Each run directory contains run_manifest.json, inputs/, results/, reports/, artifacts/, and logs/.
 The manifest stores a sortable file-safe run ID, command, provider, operation, status, input summary, result summary, event count, and relative artifact paths.

 Retention is host-owned. worldforge runs cleanup --keep <n> keeps the newest run IDs and removes older directories; use --dry-run before deleting evidence attached to an incident or release gate.
-For public issues, attach the manifest plus report files and redact any host-created artifacts that contain private paths, prompts, credentials, signed URLs, or provider-native payloads.
+Do not attach raw host-created artifacts that contain private paths, prompts, credentials, signed URLs, or provider-native payloads.

 Observability